cmcntsh/CreateCustomGPTTraining/README.md

-# Create a Custom GPT Training Using Configure Tab
+# Create a Custom GPT Using The Configure Tab

 [![Watch the video](https://img.youtube.com/vi/6qXmfiqf4bU/maxresdefault.jpg)](https://youtu.be/6qXmfiqf4bU)